 Logging new user needs

 Sometimes a new user insight rocks your world.
 It's something totally new and you don't have any related feature idea for it yet.
 We recommend linking these ideas to components higher up in your outline.
-(For that reason, we typically use components to represent high-level user needs.)
-Later, you can look for trends across all of the insights linked to those components and link them to new feature ideas beneath.
+(For that reason, our team uses components to represent high-level user needs.)
+Later, you can look for trends across all of the insights linked to those components and re-link them to new feature ideas beneath.

 Sometimes it's clear what a user needs – you just don't have a feature idea for it yet.
 You can create a new feature right from the linking popup by typing its name and then selecting [+] ... (new).